www.kawakib.com

 If you wish to copy this article or the Code of Conduct to use in your work please do so, and credit is appreciated.

-Code of Conduct
+My Code of Conduct

-Related Links on "Ethics" (moral behaviour)
+Related Links on "Ethics" (moral behavior)

-Maintaining "Standard Practises" in the community:
+Maintaining "Standard Practices" in the community:

 Samira Shuruk's list of current gig rates